fluxninja/aperture/docs/content/get-started/integrations/flow-control/gateway/kong.md

    echo 'export APERTURE_AGENT_ENDPOINT="http://aperture-agent.aperture-agent.svc.cluster.local"' >> ~/.profile
    ```

-2. Optionally, create an environment variable `APERTURE_CHECK_TIMEOUT` which
+2. Optionally, create an environment variable `APERTURE_CHECK_TIMEOUT`, which
    would be considered as a timeout for execution of the Aperture check.
 The
-   default value for it is `500m` which is 500 milliseconds.
+   default value for it's `500m`, which is 500 milliseconds.
 For example, use
    the following command in bash:

    :::info